Intel Debuts Meteor Lake Die, 'Intel 4' Node: 20% Higher Clocks at Same Power, 2X Area Scaling

 The I4 node is Intel's first node to extensively use EUV lithography to simplify manufacturing, and we can see the results in the second and third slides in the above album.
 Intel's previous-gen process requires multiple immersion lithography steps to process some layers of the stack, but EUV allows the company to use one exposure to etch a single pattern.
 This reduces the number of steps in the process flow by 3 to 5x for that portion of manufacturing.

 Naturally, EUV results in fewer defects, thus providing higher yields.
 It also increases processing speed significantly, but it has other benefits, too.
-For example, every layer of the underlying metal stacks must also be aligned at each step in the manufacturing flow.
-EUV helps with yield issues due to alignment because the layers only have to be aligned once rather than multiple times.
+For example, the underlying metal stack must also be aligned at each step in the manufacturing flow.
+Thus, EUV helps with yield issues that occur due to misalignments because the layers only have to be aligned once for that section of the manufacturing flow rather than multiple times.
 This further improves yield.

 Intel uses EUV in both the front and back end of the manufacturing flow.
 As seen in the third slide, the result is that I4 has 5% fewer process steps and a 20% lower total mask count than I7.
 As you can see by the extrapolated result in the center of the charts, without EUV, I4 would require more steps than I7.
 Unfortunately, Intel hasn't divulged the exact number of layers it etches with EUV lithography.